Dual Diagnosis Treatment Middletown, CT

 Rushford Academy - 5.7 miles from Middletown, CT

-Rushford Academy is a dual-diagnosis treatment center in Durham, Connecticut that offers treatment services for substance use and mental health disorders that include psychotic disorders as well as schizoid personality disorder.
+Rushford Academy is a dual-diagnosis treatment center in Durham, Connecticut that provides treatment for drug and alcohol addiction and mental health disorders that include obsessive compulsive disorder as well as binge eating.

 Address: 459 R Wallingford Road, Durham, CT 06422 in Middlesex County